CapCut vs Premiere Pro

 Pros

-- Intuitive interface ideal for beginners and social creators
+- Extremely fast export and simple interface ideal for beginners

 Cons

-- Limited advanced color grading and audio mixing capabilities
+- Limited advanced color grading and professional audio controls

 Price